Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Exponential Substitution Calculus

-\paragraph{Meta-Level Substitution and the Small-Step Exponential Rule} The rewriting rules are in \reffig{rewriting-rules}.
-For defining the small-step exponential cut elimination we need meta-level substitution $\cutsub\exval\evar\tm$, which is defined only for exponential values (that is, exponential variables $\evartwo$ and promotions $\bang\tm$).
-The long definition is mostly as expected, but for one case, explained after the definition. \begin{defi}[Meta-level exponential substitution] The meta-level (exponential) substitution $\cutsub\exval\evar\tm$ of the exponential value $\exval$ for the free occurrences of $\evar$ in $\tm$ is defined by induction on $\tm$ as follows (assuming on-the-fly $\alpha$-renaming to avoid capture of free variables, omitted for ease of reading and manipulation):
+In both $\totens$ and $\tololli$ the rule has to respect split cuts, which is why, for writing the reduct, the sub-terms $\tmtwo$ and $\tmthree$ get split on-the-fly.
+We suggest to have a look at the proof of subject reduction on page \pageref{thm:sub-red}, which shows how some of the rewriting steps act on the decorated proof.
+An example of $\tololli$ step follows:

+\paragraph{Micro-Step Exponential Rules} There are also four micro-step exponential rules, with again two rules for axioms.
+Replacement of variables ($\toaxeone$) and erasure ($\tobw$) are expressed generically for exponential values $\exval$ (that is, exponential variables $\evartwo$ and promotions $\bang\tm$), interaction with derelictions (in $\toaxetwo$ and $\tobder$) instead requires inspecting $\exval$.

-\end{defi} The key case is the substitution of a promotion for a dereliction (the second to last in the right column), that removes the dereliction, copies the promotion body, and puts it in a cut---in proof nets jargon, \emph{it opens the box}.
+Rule $\tobder$ removes the dereliction, copies the promotion body, and puts it in a cut---in proof nets jargon, \emph{it opens the box}.
 To preserve the split shape, the body of the promotion is split and only the value is cut.
+An example:

+Note that $\tobder$ entangles \emph{interaction with a dereliction} and \emph{duplication}, which is not what proof nets usually do, as mentioned in \refsect{towards}.
+It is silently assumed that $\ctx$ does not capture $\evar$ in $\toaxetwo$ and $\tobder$ but it might capture other variables in $\tm$.

+\paragraph{Meta-Level Substitution and the Small-Step Exponential Rule} For defining the small-step exponential cut elimination we need meta-level substitution $\cutsub\exval\evar\tm$, which is defined only for exponential values.
+The long definition is mostly as expected, but for the case of derelictions, explained after the definition. \begin{defi}[Meta-level exponential substitution] The meta-level (exponential) substitution $\cutsub\exval\evar\tm$ of the exponential value $\exval$ for the free occurrences of $\evar$ in $\tm$ is defined by induction on $\tm$ as follows (assuming on-the-fly $\alpha$-renaming to avoid capture of free variables, omitted for ease of reading and manipulation):

+\end{defi} The key cases are the substitution of a value for a dereliction (the second and third to last in the right column), where the definition depends on the shape of the value.
+For promotions, the definition mimics the micro-step rule $\tobder$, making a copy of the content of the box and splitting it on-the-fly.
 An example:

 Our definition verifies the expected properties of meta-level substitution.
 Some are given by the next two lemmas. \begin{lem}[Basic properties of meta-level substitution]

 \begin{enumerate} \item If $\exval$ and $\tm$ are proper then $\cutsub\exval\evar\tm$ is proper. \item $\cutsub\exval\evar\exvaltwo$ is an exponential value and $\cutsub\exval\evar\mval$ is a multiplicatie value.